yrelof/quake2-rerelease-dll-FasterQuake2/README.md

 Mod coded for the "Update 1" version of Quake 2 Remastered (from 2023-10-03).

-The mod also works with the additional campaigns (the missions from "The Reckoning" are harder, you can decrease ff_player_damage_received_multiplier).
+The mod also works with the additional campaigns (the missions from "The Reckoning" are harder, you can decrease ff_player_damage_received_multiplier) and with the Coop.

 Save games should be compatible if you copy them to the mod folder (baseq2\save to fasterfps\save), but you will not get automatically the main weapons.
 I recommend to start a new game (in hard difficulty, see first section of this documentation).